Home detention imposed on man who discharged firearm in street

 Darron Marino Mohi Burton, 27, displays his Mongrel Mob affiliation in a tattoo across his left cheek.

-However, Judge Bridget Mackintosh said there were no gang overtones to an incident in the early hours of June 6 last year, when he discharged a firearm a number of times in a Te Awa Avenue, Napier.
+However, Judge Bridget Mackintosh said there were no gang overtones to him discharging the firearm a number of times early on June 6 last year, in Te Awa Ave, Napier.

-Burton appeared in the Napier District Court on Tuesday for sentencing on two charges of unlawfully possessing firearms, one of possessing ammunition, and one of discharging a firearm near a dwelling.
+Burton appeared in the Napier District Court today for sentencing on two charges of unlawfully possessing firearms, one of possessing ammunition, and one of discharging a firearm near a dwelling.

-The court was told that Burton and his partner had returned home from going out the evening before, but she left because Burton was drunk and making stupid comments.
+The court heard that Burton and his partner had returned home from an outing the evening before, but she left because Burton was drunk and making stupid comments.

-Burton later went out into the street and fired a .22 calibre firearm, with two shots hitting a nearby house.
+Burton later went into the street and fired a .22 calibre firearm.
+Two shots hitting a nearby house.

-She said there was "quite a spotlight" at present on what could happen with firearms and how dangerous they could be.
+She said there was "quite a spotlight" on what could happen with firearms and how dangerous they could be.

 "The community doesn't want people using firearms in an inappropriate fashion," the judge said.